frequently asked questions

 Look for scholarship application availability, application dealine, and award announcement dates in November.
-Application deadline and award announcement occur in March/April the following spring.
+Application deadline occurs mid February and award announcement occur in May the following spring.

 Parents should file taxes early, if possible, to allow for earliest filing of Federal Application for Student Aid (FAFSA) applications.
 FAFSA Student Aid Report results are a required attachment to many Community Foundation scholarship applications.

 - Who is eligible to apply for a Community Foundation scholarship?

 Graduating area high school seniors may apply for The Community Foundation scholarships.
 The foundation currently has a variety of scholarships available for students from the City of Fredericksburg and the counties of Caroline, King George, Spotsylvania and Stafford.
 Several of these scholarships are also available to students at Orange High School.
 One fund, the Mary E. Berger Fund, is also open to students from Lynchburg and the Molly Gill Memorial Scholarship Fund is also available to students in Prince William County.

 Special Provisions Regarding Scholarships